Walking Meditation: The Ayurvedic Moving Practice

 Preparation

-- Define your route — A straight line of 15-30 metres (you will walk back and forth) or a gentle loop
+- Define your route.
+A straight line of 15 to 30 metres (you walk back and forth) or a gentle loop

-- Leave your phone behind — Or set it to silent in a pocket.
+- Leave your phone behind.
+Or silent in a pocket.
 No music, podcasts, or calls

 - Stand still for a moment at the beginning.
 Take three deep breaths.
 Set an intention to be fully present